 If you or your loved one has bipolar disorder, you probably feel life is a rollercoaster of good weeks and bad, amazing days and horrible ones.
 Bipolar disorder is a mental disorder characterized by extreme shifts in mood from the high highs of mania to the low lows of deep depression.
 When you’re in a manic phase, you probably feel physically high, chatter to anyone nearby, thoughts whirling, forming plans you’re just positive will work.
 The next moment, you’re so low you don’t even know why you bother getting out of bed.
 You feel hopeless about the future, scared that nothing with ever be okay, and frustrated by the decisions you made while manic.
 Life doesn’t have to feel like a bad rollercoaster ride.

-At Cedar Crest Hospital, we’ve been helping men, women, children, teens, and older adults who are struggling with bipolar disorder.
-Our serene, welcoming campus is nestled into the foothills of the Great Smoky Mountains and provides the ideal escape for you to learn, grow, and begin the journey toward recovery.
+At Cedar Crest, a hospital for bipolar disorder in Belton, we’ve been helping men, women, children, teens, and older adults who are struggling with bipolar disorder.
+Our serene, welcoming campus provides the ideal escape for you to learn, grow, and begin the journey toward recovery.

 If your loved one has bipolar disorder, you’re probably well-aware of how the cycles affect him or her.
 During the frantic manic phase, your loved one is so, so up, waking you up at 3 in the morning to tell you about his or her grand scheme.
 When your loved one is depressed, you feel helpless as you watch him or her struggle to perform even the simplest of tasks.
 You fear for your loved one’s safety during a “mixed state” in which he or she is manic and depressed at the same time, which can lead to extremely devastating consequences.
 You know that it’s time to help your loved one seek inpatient treatment to allow for their recovery, but you may not know how to guide them in that direction.
 Here are some tips for guiding your loved one into treatment for bipolar disorder: